bgaze/laravel-crud/README.md

 Laravel is my favorite PHP framework, but I believe that models and related files generation can be automated a lot.
 Model creation is quite repetitive: in most cases, several commands needs to be ran to generate related files and classes.
+Moreover, views generators are missing.

 Provided generators create empty classes, but once the model table fields are defined, and sticking to framework conventions, I believe that a lot of things can be deducted.
 For instance request rules (a non-nullable field is required) or form fields (an enum field is often a select)...

-Finally, views generators are missing.

 ## Installation